ryo-ohki-code/sideshift-payment-toolkit-node/README.md

 });
 ```

-If you don't want to use a wallet, you can load the module without wallet settings.
-Without wallet settings, all wallet-related functions will be unavailable:
+**Without wallet settings, all wallet-related functions will be disabled**.
+To use wallet features, enable wallet settings in the module configuration.:

 ```javascript
 const ShiftProcessor = require('./ShiftProcessor.js')